 - She also got a big mention in The Great Longneck Migration when Littlefoot met his father, and appears in a flashback.

 - Genre Shift: Executive Meddling aside the first film was still pretty dark and serious.
-The sequels are lighter musicals-comedies, particularly so starting with 6.
+The sequels are lighter musicals-comedies, particularly so starting with The Wisdom of Friends, which fans tend to pretend never existed.
+Thankfully, with Journey of the Brave the sequels seem to be returning to somewhat bearable quality.

 - Help, I'm Stuck!: Spike is a frequent victim of this.